This Month Only! >> $20 off and a FREE SHRM tote with your membership and code TOTE2018!

 So you've spelled out the Halloween policies, and someone shows up in Muslim headdress and a vest stuffed with fake bombs.

 Miller advises against overreacting.
 But be aware, he said, that some costumes "could lead to a liability nightmare for employers."

-"The economic downturn has sparked a rash of employment-related litigation," he said.
 "For example, a revealing costume may prompt some employees to make 'friendly' jokes or inappropriate comments to the employee about the costume.
-These jokes or comments may continue after the Halloween celebration and cause the employee discomfort—potentially prompting a complaint of sexual harassment."
+These jokes or comments may continue after the Halloween celebration and cause the employee discomfort—potentially prompting a complaint of sexual harassment," Miller said.

 Sounds over-the-top?
 Consider that Miller once defended a company against an Equal Employment Opportunity Commission claim filed by a Christian worker who said the office Halloween party offended her religious beliefs because it celebrated evil.
 The EEOC dismissed the claim because the company told the worker she didn't have to attend the party and offered to give her a paid day off instead.